rootdraws/Enoki-defi-v2/XXX_Process.md

 Questions:

-- How does this structure reflect Based Rovers -- meaning, how is value pulled out?
 - Do you have built in pacing for Spore Distributions, which match Campaign Batch releases, so you can line up new campaigns?

-### Scripts | Tests

-- Translate all scripts from ts to js.
-- Translate all tests from ts to js.

 ## MILESTONE 1: LAUNCH ON ARBITRUM SEPOLIA